hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 ### Example 2:

-A pump designed with a 10-5/8” diameter impeller will be operating at 2000 RPM <units us = "@ 80 ft.
+A pump designed with a <units us = "10-5/8” diameter impeller will be operating at 2000 GPM @ 80 ft.
 During installation it was found the total head was 67 ft.
 Instead of designing a new pump the manufacturer recommends trimming the impeller.
-Using the affinity rules, determine the new impeller diameter and operating flow." metric = "@ 24.38 m.
+Using the affinity rules, determine the new impeller diameter and operating flow." metric = "270  mm diameter impeller will be operating at 2000 RPM @ 24.38 m.
 During installation it was found the total head was 20.42 m.
 Instead of designing a new pump the manufacturer recommends trimming the impeller.
 Using the affinity rules, determine the new impeller diameter and operating flow."/>

 **Calculate the New Impeller Diameter**